isabella232/sign-integrations.en/help/workday/install.md

 >
 >Make sure that you completely log out of any other Adobe Sign instance before proceeding.

-Once connected, the Adobe configuration enabled checkbox is set and you can begin using Adobe Sign with [!DNT Workday].
+Once connected, the Adobe configuration enabled checkbox is set and you can begin using Adobe Sign with [!DNL Workday].

 ### Configure the Review Document Step {#configure-review}